MariusEvans/Auswendig/README.md

 # Auswendig
 **Licence: Copyright (C) Septemeber 2018, Marius Evans, All Rights Reserved.
 See LICENECE.md for more details.**

 **This project is a work-in-process, I would like feedback.
-All source code is within the "auswendig" folder!**
+All source code is within the "auswendig" folder!** <br />
+**Auswendig is to be released in November 2018.**

 ## Information
 <br />